steelywing/note/docs/Windows/PowerShell/README.md

 Set-ExecutionPolicy <policy>
 ```

+## Unblock script

-## Unblock script that it was downloaded from the Internet
+Unblock script that was downloaded from the Internet

 ```powershell
 Unblock-File <path>